Monrovia: History

 Before 1816, the area around Cape Mesurado and the mouth of the Mesurado River was called Ducor.
-It had long been established as a crossroads and place of trade, and was inhabited by fishing, trading and farming communities of various ethnicities, including the Dey, Kru, Bassa, Gola, and Vai.
+It had long been established as a crossroads and a place of trade inhabited by fishing, trading and farming communities of various ethnicities, including the Dey, Kru, Bassa, Gola, and Vai.
 The French cartographer and slave trader Chevalier des Marchais visited Ducor and the Cape in 1723, conducted business there and later published a map of the area.

-In 1816, with the aim of establishing a self-sufficient colony for emancipated American slaves, something that had already been accomplished in Freetown, the first group of African American settlers arrived in West Africa from the United States under the auspices of the American Colonization Society and with the support of the U.S. government.
-They landed at Sherbro Island in what today is Sierra Leone.
+In 1821, with the aim of establishing a self-sufficient colony for free people of color from the United States, something that had already been accomplished with British Black Loyalists in Freetown, the first group of African American settlers arrived in West Africa from the United States under the auspices of the American Colonization Society and with the support of the U.S. government.
+They landed on Sherbro Island, part of modern-day Sierra Leone.

 On January 7, 1822, a ship took these settlers to Dazoe Island (now called Providence Island) at the mouth of the Mesurado River.
 They subsequently went ashore at Cape Mesurado, and established a settlement they called Christopolis.

 In 1824, the city was renamed Monrovia after James Monroe, president of the United States at the time.
-Monroe was a prominent supporter of developing the city as a place to relocate formerly enslaved Black people from the United States of America and Caribbean islands, as an alternative to abolishing the institution of slavery in America.
+Monroe was a prominent supporter of plans to create a colony of some sort as a place to relocate African Americans from the United States of America and combat the Atlantic Slave Trade.
+He likewise signed into law the Anti-Slave Trading Act of 1819, which funded the ACS's mission to create such a colony in West Africa.

-In 1845, there was a constitutional convention in Monrovia, at which the document was drafted that would be adopted two years later as the constitution of the newly independent and sovereign Republic of Liberia.
+In 1845 there was a constitutional convention in Monrovia.
+At this convention a document was drafted that would be adopted two years later as the constitution of the newly independent and sovereign Republic of Liberia.
+During World War I the city was affected by the German bombing of Monrovia.